 - Addressing planning consistency with MetroPlan Orlando

 The Western Beltway currently has four general use toll lanes (two lanes in each direction), within the study limits.
-Florida’s Turnpike Enterprise has identified the need to widen (add capacity to) this portion of the Western Beltway to accommodate forecasted traffic volumes of freight and passenger vehicles generated by anticipated growth in Orange and Osceola Counties, and to improve emergency evacuation times for the year 2045.
+Florida’s Turnpike Enterprise has identified the need to widen (add capacity to) this portion of the Western Beltway to enhance safety, accommodate forecasted traffic volumes of freight and passenger vehicles generated by anticipated growth in Orange and Osceola Counties, and to improve emergency response times and evacuation for the year 2050.